mikehdt/crystal-ui/README.md

 I did feel this was an unfortunate shortcoming of the CSS Wizardry Grids, stemming from the way browsers treat whitespace when using `display: inline-block;`, which is not an issue when using systems that rely on floats.
 But there are some amazing things you can do with inline blocks that simply cannot be achieved with floats -- vertical alignment of neighbours for example.
 Or automaitcally centring a set of grid items that aren't taking up the full width.

 Sorcery Grids gets around this by using CSS *rem*, or *root em* units.
-By setting the font size of grid containers to 0, and then resetting grid items to 1rem, white space is effectively negated.
+By setting the font size of grid containers to 0, and then resetting grid items to 1rem, whitespace is effectively negated.
 No need for blank comments littering your code, and no worries about integrating with a CMS that will create code you may not have precise control over.

 There are some considerations with *rem* units, so just remember that any relative styling you add to a grid item must use either a fixed unit like *px* -- though that isn't recommended -- or *rem* units.